thanospan/exm-playground/README.md

 ## Scenario
 We want to simulate a hardware device that sends telemetry data to an IoT platform, [Thingsboard](https://github.com/thingsboard/thingsboard) in our case.
-All interactions with this platform should be done via the provided API that comes in two flavors: HTTPS and MQTTS.
+All interactions with this platform should be done via the provided API that comes in two flavors: ***HTTPS*** and ***MQTTS***.

-Before proceeding with the simulating of the hardware device, a provision process should take place, meaning that a Thingsboard device should be created using the appropriate HTTP API call.
-Next step is uploading data to the Thingsboard server as device telemetry, using the MQTT API variant this time.
-Finally, we should be able to validate the results of previous steps by requesting telemetry data via the HTTP API.
+Before proceeding with the simulating of the hardware device, a provision process should take place, meaning that a Thingsboard device should be *created* using the appropriate HTTP API call.
+Next step is *uploading* data to the Thingsboard server as device telemetry, using the MQTT API variant this time.
+Finally, we should be able to validate the results of previous steps by *requesting* telemetry data via the HTTP API.

-All communication should be secure and the orchestration of these two applications should be done using docker-compose.
+All communication should be secure and the orchestration of these two applications should be done using ***docker-compose***.

 ![diagram](diagram.png)